-Every third Thursday of November, a humble, lightly fermented wine originating from Gamay grapes cultivated in the Beaujolais region of France is ushered in joyfully in celebrations across the country-- and Paris is no different.
-Wine bars citywide welcomed the 2012 harvest of Beaujolais Nouveau wines with tastings and, in some cases, all-out celebrations-- and many are continuing through the weekend or even through the next couple of weeks.
+Wine fans, take note: every third Thursday of November, a humble, lightly fermented wine made from Gamay grapes cultivated in the Beaujolais region of France is ushered in joyfully in celebrations across the country-- and Paris is no exception.
+Wine bars around the city will be ushering in the 2013 harvest of Beaujolais Nouveau wines with tastings and, in some cases, all-out celebrations-- and many will continue the festivities throughout the month.

 - Vendanges de Montmartre (Wine Harvest)